xunit/xunit.analyzers/docs/_rules/xUnit2009.md

 ## Cause

-A violation of this rule occurs when using `Assert.True` or `Assert.False` to check for substrings with string methods like `string.Contains`, `string.StartsWith` and `string.EndsWith`.
+A violation of this rule occurs when `Assert.True` or `Assert.False` are used to check for substrings with string methods like `string.Contains`, `string.StartsWith` and `string.EndsWith`.

 ## Reason for rule

-There are specialized assert methods for substring checks.
+There are specialized assertions for substring checks.

 ## How to fix violations

+To fix a violation of this rule, replace the offending assertion according to this:

 - `Assert.True(str.Contains(word))` => `Assert.Contains(word, str)`
 - `Assert.False(str.Contains(word))` => `Assert.DoesNotContain(word, str)`